Jahia/widen-asset-picker/doc/en/provider.md

 The provider is configured via a spring configuration file, named [widen-picker.xml][widenPicker.xml].
 In this file, there is two main configuration parts, one for the picker and the other one for the provider.
 For the provider, one bean is configured:
- 1. one to configure the provider itsef
+ 1. one to configure the provider itsef.

     ```xml
     <bean id="WidenProvider" class="org.jahia.modules.external.ExternalContentStoreProvider"